Hereditary Graph Product Structure and $\cal H$-clique-width: Preliminaries

-There exist alternative refined formulations of \Cref{thm:origprod} for planar graphs, such as using the strong product $P\boxtimes K_3\boxtimes M$ where $M$ is now of tree-width at most~$3$ which is of importance in some applications (such as in refining the upper bound on the queue number of planar graphs).
-Furthermore, \Cref{thm:origprod} has been extended to other graph classes, such as to graphs embeddable on a fixed surface \cite{DBLP:journals/jacm/DujmovicJMMUW20,DBLP:conf/mfcs/KralPS24}, to powers of bounded-degree embeddable graphs and so-called $k$-planar graphs \cite{DBLP:journals/jctb/DujmovicMW23,distel2023powers}, and to so-called $h$-framed graphs \cite{DBLP:conf/isaac/BekosLH022}.
+We remark that alternative refined formulations of \Cref{thm:origprod} have been published; most remarkably, expressing planar graphs as isomorphic to subgraphs of the strong product $P\boxtimes K_3\boxtimes M$ where $P$ is again a path and $M$ is of tree-width at most~$3$ \cite{DBLP:journals/jacm/DujmovicJMMUW20}.
+The latter formulation is of importance in several applications, such as in refining the upper bound on the queue number of planar graphs.
+Furthermore, \Cref{thm:origprod} has been extended to other graph classes, such as to graphs embeddable on a fixed surface \cite{DBLP:journals/jacm/DujmovicJMMUW20,DBLP:conf/mfcs/KralPS24}, to powers of bounded-degree embeddable graphs and $k$-planar graphs \cite{DBLP:journals/jctb/DujmovicMW23,distel2023powers}, and to so-called $h$-framed graphs \cite{DBLP:conf/isaac/BekosLH022}.

 Our goal is to enhance product-structure results with the {\em induced subgraph} containment, as formulated above in \Cref{thm:fromprods0}.
 To achieve this goal, we introduce the new concept of $\ca H$-clique-width in \Cref{def:hcw} and study its properties.